Reusi Dat Ton: A Guide to Thai Hermit Exercise, Self-Massage and Thai Yoga

 1. The necessity for education and knowledge

-Before you try to do the Reusi Dat Ton self-massage stretches you need to be properly educated by a certified educator so that you know what to do and how your body works, and what can be done to prevent harm to yourself.
+Before you try the Reusi Dat Ton self-massage stretches, you need to be properly educated by a certified instructor so you know what to do, how your body works, and how to prevent harm to yourself.

 2. A constant flow of information